 At Unsound 2020: Intermission, we are joining forces with Liquid Architecture, an Australian organisation for the sonic arts, to launch MACHINE LISTENING, a new collaborative project engaging artists, musicians, writers, activists and educators.

 Across three days at the start of October, we will investigate the implications of the coming world of listening machines in both its dystopian and utopian dimensions.
 Comprising conversations, performance, provocations and writing from contributors around the world, the online gatherings are divided into three sections, open to all:

-2nd October - Register here: Against The Coming World of Listening Machines
+2nd October - Re-watch here: Against The Coming World of Listening Machines

 3rd October - Register here: Lessons In How (Not) To Be Heard

 4th October - Register here: Listening With The Pandemic

 These sessions will be accompanied by launching an open curriculum comprising interviews, audio, video, and essays corresponding to the themes and sessions above.

 To quote Liquid Architecture: “Amidst oppressive and extractive forms of state and corporate listening, practices of collaborative study, experimentation and resistance will, we hope, enable us to develop strategies for recalibrating our relationships to machine listening, whether that be through technological interventions, alternative infrastructures, new behaviors, or political demands.
 With so many cultural producers - whose work and research is crucial for this kind of project - thrown into deeper precarity and an uncertain future by the unfolding pandemic, we also hope that this project will operate as a quasi-institution: a site of collective learning about and mobilisation against the coming world of listening machines.”